LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1649
 Duska Halloni is born
 ## 1753
-Duska Discovers Mortos' Tome and
+Duska Discovers Mortos' Tome and swears fealty to Mortos.

+Duska is granted the title of Master Librarian

+## 1759
+Duska recovers Omen
 ## 1760
 #### Mazikeen's Story
 Mazikeen is born to Lucius and Lilith Crestwood - the lord and lady of Woodfall